mharnold/spiderosm/README.txt

 Downloads latest Oregon OSM extract and clips to (buffered) RLIS extent.
 Generates path networks for RLIS (city) data and OSM data, and matches them.
 Also generates mismatched name report (.csv) and geojson file.
-By default, output and intermediary files are both generated in geojson, and added to a PostGIS database.)
+By default, output and intermediary files are both written as geojson, and added to a PostGIS database.

 DATA FORMATS